Who We Are: Center Chair and Affiliates

 The Center for Land Use and Environmental Responsibility

 Chair and Affiliates

-The Center is directed by Craig Anthony (Tony) Arnold, Boehl Chair in Property and Land Use, Professor of Law, and Affiliated Professor of Urban Planning.
-Center affiliates include Professor Steven Bourassa (Urban and Public Affairs), Professor Margaret Carreiro (Biology), Professor Lauren Heberle (Sociology), Professor Avery Kolers (Philosophy), Carol Norton (Urban Planning), Professor Irma Ramos (Public Health), Don Rodgers (Law), Professor Laura Rothstein (Law), Amy Stein (Law), Yani Vozos (Urban Planning and Public Administration), and Dustin Wallen (Urban Planning and Law).
+The Center is directed by Craig Anthony (Tony) Arnold, Boehl Chair in Property and Land Use, Professor of Law, Affiliated Professor of Urban Planning, and Ph.D.
+Faculty in Urban and Public Affairs.
+The Center's Associate is Dr. Daniel DeCaro (Psychology; Urban and Public Affairs), who works half-time as an interdisciplinary researcher in the Center.
+Research Assistants are Alexandra Chase (Law) and Ra'Desha Williams (Urban Planning).
+Center affiliates include Dr. Margaret Carreiro (Biology), Jennifer-Grace Ewa (University of Denver), Dr. Lauren Heberle (Sociology), Dr. Avery Kolers (Philosophy), Carol Norton (Urban Planning), Professor Laura Rothstein (Law), and Dustin Wallen (Louisville Metro Government).
 Below are the biographies and web page links for the Center’s faculty and staff:

 Craig Anthony (Tony) Arnold

 Boehl Chair in Property and Land Use and Professor of Law; Affiliated Professor of Urban Planning; Chair of the Center for Land Use and Environmental Responsibility

 See the Center profile on Arnold (Thinking -- and Stepping -- Outside the Box): http://louisville.edu/landuse/profile.html

 For his Law School faculty biography and web page, see: